- What is the UK Spouse Visa?

 - Official certified translations have not been supplied

-- The applicant failed the English language test
+- The applicant has not met the minimum English language requirements or has failed their English language test

 While some visa categories allow refused applicants to appeal the decision, it is important to note that not every visa that is refused has the right to appeal.